 For many people, the interview is the most nerve-racking part of the job application process.
-Even the most seasoned job hunter can suffer from a dry mouth, sweaty palms, and butterflies in the stomach.
+Even the most seasoned job hunter can suffer from a dry mouth, sweaty palms and butterflies in the stomach.
 Most will find it difficult to sell their positive attributes without worrying about coming across as boastful.
 Stressing about questions they might not be prepared for, or worrying about not getting the opportunity to describe the extent of their experience.
-Even outside of the anxieties around what is said, it can feel like an out of body experience forgetting how to act like a human being, and scrutinising every tiny aspect of how they’re coming across.
+Even outside of the anxieties around what's said, it can feel like an out-of-body experience forgetting how to act like a human being, and scrutinising every tiny aspect of how to come across.
 How do I greet my interviewer?
 Am I making enough eye contact?
 Am I making too much eye contact?
 What do I normally do with my hands?!

 We always advise our candidates that interviews are a two-way channel of information.
 At an interview, you are certainly there to be assessed for your capability to perform the job on offer, but you musn't forget that you're also there to find out whether the job is right for you.
 Even the best recruiters can’t describe a job as well as an employer, or a company as well as the people who work there.
 The interview is the best possible opportunity to understand a role and get a sense of a workplace.

-At Harvey John, our candidates will often hear us encourage them to go to an interview for a role, even if they’re not entirely sure that it’s right for them.
+At Harvey John, our candidates will often hear us encourage them to go to an interview, even if they’re not entirely sure it’s right for them.
 This isn’t because we’re pushy recruiters trying to make a quick buck - in fact, we pride ourselves in listening to our candidates, understanding their needs, and being their trusted career advisors.
-It’s because we think we’ve found them a great new job, and by going along to an interview they can hopefully see why we think it’s right for them.
+It’s because we think we’ve found them a great new job and, by going along to an interview, they can hopefully see why we think it’s right for them.

 First and foremost, interviews give you an opportunity to meet the people you would be working with - an often overlooked but very important part of any job.
 A company’s external image can influence your perception of the people who work there, but an interview allows you to go behind the scenes and see what it’s really like.
-For example, a partner at a law firm with whom our legal team work closely with told us that, before his interview, he viewed his firm as too corporate for him.
-However, after attending the interview he fell in love with the people there, and has now been working there for over ten years.
+For example: a partner at a law firm with whom our legal team work closely with told us that, before his interview, he viewed the firm as too corporate for him.
+However, after attending the interview, he fell in love with the people and has now been working there for over ten years.